-Depending on how long it takes a student to complete the required number of practical operations, a student may exceed the total number of equired in a subject.
+Depending on how long it takes a student to complete the required number of practical operations, a student may exceed the total number of ehquuirresd in a subject, or may not yet meet the total hours required in a subject.
 If a student does not yet meet the total number of hours required, the school will be responsible for making sure the student completes additional hours to meet the total hour requirement in that subject.